hubmapconsortium/portal-ui/context/app/preview/multimodal-mass-spectrometry-imaging-data.md

               "index": 1,
               "opacity": 1,
               "renderingMode": "Additive",
+              "transparentColor": [
+                0,
-              "transparentColor": [0, 0, 0],
+                0,
+                0
+              ],
               "type": "bitmask",
               "use3d": false,
               "visible": true
             }
           ]
-        },
-        "embeddingType": {
-          "A": "Protein-based t-SNE",
-          "B": "Lipid/metabolite-based t-SNE"
         }
       },
       "layout": [
         {
           "component": "spatial",
+          "x": 0,
+          "y": 0,
+          "w": 6,
+          "h": 6,
           "coordinationScopes": {
             "dataset": "human",
+            "spatialAxisFixed": "A",
-            "spatialZoom": "A",
+            "spatialOrbitAxis": "A",
             "spatialRotation": "A",
+            "spatialRotationOrbit": "A",
+            "spatialRotationX": "A",
+            "spatialRotationY": "A",
+            "spatialRotationZ": "A",
             "spatialTargetX": "A",
             "spatialTargetY": "A",
             "spatialTargetZ": "A",
-            "spatialRotationX": "A",
-            "spatialRotationY": "A",
-            "spatialRotationZ": "A",
-            "spatialRotationOrbit": "A",
-            "spatialOrbitAxis": "A",
-            "spatialAxisFixed": "A",
+            "spatialZoom": "A",
-            "spatialRasterLayers": "A",
+            "spatialImageLayer": "A",
-            "spatialCellsLayer": "A"
+            "spatialSegmentationLayer": "A"
+          }
         },
-          "x": 0,
-          "y": 0,
-          "w": 6,
-          "h": 6
-        },
         {
           "component": "layerController",
+          "x": 6,
+          "y": 0,
+          "w": 2,
+          "h": 6,
           "coordinationScopes": {
             "dataset": "human",
+            "spatialAxisFixed": "A",
-            "spatialZoom": "A",
+            "spatialOrbitAxis": "A",
             "spatialRotation": "A",
+            "spatialRotationOrbit": "A",
+            "spatialRotationX": "A",
+            "spatialRotationY": "A",
+            "spatialRotationZ": "A",
             "spatialTargetX": "A",
             "spatialTargetY": "A",
             "spatialTargetZ": "A",
-            "spatialRotationX": "A",
-            "spatialRotationY": "A",
-            "spatialRotationZ": "A",
-            "spatialRotationOrbit": "A",
-            "spatialOrbitAxis": "A",
-            "spatialAxisFixed": "A",
+            "spatialZoom": "A",
-            "spatialRasterLayers": "A",
+            "spatialImageLayer": "A",
-            "spatialCellsLayer": "A"
+            "spatialSegmentationLayer": "A"
+          }
         },
-          "x": 6,
-          "y": 0,
-          "w": 2,
-          "h": 6
-        },
         {
           "component": "heatmap",
-          "coordinationScopes": {
-            "dataset": "human"
-          },
           "props": {
             "transpose": true,
             "variablesLabelOverride": "feature"